 If your machine doesn't support CD booting, but you do have a CD set, you can use an alternative strategy such as net boot, or manually loading the kernel from the CD to initially boot the system installer.
 The files you need for booting by another means are also on the CD; the Debian network archive and CD folder organization are identical.
 So when archive file paths are given below for particular files you need for booting, look for those files in the same directories and subdirectories on your CD.

 När installationsprogrammet har startat upp kan den hämta de andra filerna den behöver från cd-skivan.

-If you don't have a CD set, then you will need to download the installer system files and place them on the hard disk or usb stick or a connected computer so they can be used to boot the installer.
+If you don't have a CD set, then you will need to download the installer system files and place them on the a connected computer so they can be used to boot the installer.